caioeverest/rss-watcher/README.md

 # RSS Watcher
-This is a simple bot that posts the content from a RSS feed on discord via *webhook*.
+This is a simple bot that posts the content from an RSS feed to discord via *webhook*.

-## Dependences:
+## Dependencies:
  - github.com/robfig/cron
  - github.com/lunny/html2md
  - github.com/mmcdole/gofeed

 ## Running
-To run the bot, you can use the option you feel most comfortable with.
-Besides that, I'm putting the ones I believe are the easiests here.
+Here's a list of the easiest ways to run the bot, but you can use whatever you feel the most comfortable with.

 ### docker-compose:
 The docker image is already available on the my docker hub repository (*caiobarcelos/rss-watcher*).
 In order to run the bot, you can copy the docker-compose.yml below and change it to fit your needs.